Skip to main content

 Each redirect rule must be placed on its own line, with the original path followed by the new path or destination URL.
 Any line beginning with # will be treated as a comment and ignored.
 Paths are case-sensitive, and special characters must be URL-encoded.
 For example:

-You can further customize redirect behavior by adding options at the end of each line, such as HTTP status codes, country rules, or language conditions.
-Redirect rules are processed from top to bottom and the first matching rule encountered is applied.
+Redirect rules are processed from top to bottom, and the first matching rule encountered is applied.
 If multiple rules target the same path, only the first one will be used, and all subsequent rules for that path will be ignored.

 Custom 404 page handling